Ohio teenager suffocates in van after twice calling 911, police say

 "I probably don't have much time left, so tell my mom that I love her if I die," Plush said.
 "This is not a joke, this is not a joke.
 I'm trapped inside my gold Honda Odyssey van in the sophomore parking lot of Seven Hills [unintelligible].
 Send officers immediately.
 I'm almost dead."

-Police said that a Hamilton County Sheriff' deputy who was working traffic detail at the school called the emergency communications center at 3:44 p.m. and stated that he had checked a van in the school's parking lot, but did not see anything amiss.
+Police said that a Hamilton County Sheriff's deputy who was working traffic detail at the school called the emergency communications center at 3:44 p.m. and said he checked a van in the school's parking lot, but did not see anything amiss.

 Plush was found shortly after 8 p.m. by his father — about five hours after he first called 911.
-Ron Plush discovered his son unresponsive between the third-row bench seat and the van's back door, police said, however they did not describe the position the teen was in and how the seat might have crushed him.
+Ron Plush discovered his son unresponsive between the third-row bench seat and the van's back door, police said, without describing the position the teen was in and how the seat might have crushed him.

-First responders were unable to revive him.
-The Hamilton County Coroner's Office said Plush's death was accidental, caused by asphyxia due to chest compression.
+First responders were unable to revive Plush.
+The Hamilton County Coroner's Office said his death was accidental, caused by asphyxia due to chest compression.

 A Honda spokesperson said the vehicle — a 2004 Odyssey — was never the subject of a seat-related recall and that "our hearts go out to the victim's family during this difficult time."